 |

-Girls have
+Girls

-learned about hair from their mothers and grandmothers
+have learned about hair from their mothers and grandmothers

 down through the ages.
 Fashion India has investigated

-some of these passed down bits of wisdom to separate the
+some of these passed down bits of wisdom to separate

-useful information from mythology.
-The following are tidbits
+the useful information from mythology.
+The following

 Myth